How can the hydropower sector and the Red Cross work together to protect flood-prone communities?

 In the meantime, Pablo continues to raise the profile of the initiative around the world.
 The Red Cross worked with artists to create a striking data sculpture (pictured) depicting a dozen years of down and upstream river flows at Nangbéto – which could be recreated for other dams.
 This was exhibited at the UNFCCC COP 22 conference in Marrakech, together with a virtual reality experience that allows users to experience working as a disaster manager at Nangbéto.
 The project received international recognition several months ago when it received a global innovation award at the World Government Summit.

-Pablo Suarez will be presenting the project at the special lunchtime session during the 2017 World Hydropower Congress, which takes place in Addis Ababa, Ethiopia, on 9-11 May.
+Pablo Suarez presented the project at the special lunchtime session during the 2017 World Hydropower Congress in Addis Ababa on Wednesday 10 May 2017.
+Find out more here.